-Action: Staff recommends that the Policy Board authorize Fresno COG Executive Director to execute the Memorandum of Understanding regarding the Freeway Service Patrol program.
+Action: PAC and Staff recommend the Policy Board authorize the Fresno COG Executive Director to execute the Memorandum of Understanding regarding the Freeway Service Patrol program.

-E. Measure "C" Regional Transportation Plan Update [Beshears] [ADOPT]
+D. Measure "C" Regional Transportation Plan Update [Beshears] [ADOPT]

 Summary: On June 25, 2014 the Measure "C" Regional Transportation Plan subcommittee met to review the updated plan.
 The staff report for that meeting is provided.